 Why is leadership in learning communities so important?
 There are many examples of inspiring leaders at all levels delivering improvements.
 Never-the-less, the deleterious ramifications arising due to management strategies which have malfunctioned are evident within many educational systems.
 Despite conflicting views on the characteristics of effective leadership, it is a topic which cannot be ignored.
 The features underlying good governance require positive responses to certain key questions.
 Exemplars would include: Has collective trust been established and enhanced?
-Is there a willingness to acknowledge mistakes, learn form them and make the necessary adjustments and constructive developments?
+Is there a willingness to acknowledge mistakes, learn from them and make the necessary adjustments and constructive developments?

 When things might go astray: Healthy organisations enable working conditions and the pursuit of knowledge to be pleasurable and fruitful.
 The converse often results in stress among staff and learners, personal harm and the undermining of the growth of a vibrant culture.
 There are real and present dangers associated with varying management styles be they ‘autocratic’, ‘laissez-faire’, ‘charismatic’, ‘macho-managerial’ or what might be termed ‘invisible’!